Sridharpadhy/Sridharpadhy/README.md

 🌍  I'm based in Vapi, India.

-🖥️  See my portfolio at linked in profile
+🖥️  See my portfolio at linked in profile --- https://www.linkedin.com/in/sridhar-padhy-00838a183/

-✉️  You can contact me at --  Sridharpadhy55@gmail.com
+✉️  You can contact me at ---  Sridharpadhy55@gmail.com

 Skills
 Python , PostgreSQL , Tableau , Powerbi , Ibm Cognos , Excel , Canva , Sonyvegaspro , PremiumPro , Photoshop and  After Effects

-Socials :
-Instagram -->>  @_i_am_sri